mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-servicenow-knowledge-connector.md

 <summary>(Click to expand) Follow the steps to troubleshoot this issue.</summary><br>

 #### **Impact:**
-- Without the right access, all contennt might not be indexed and permissions might not be granted accurately.
+- Without the right access, all content might not be indexed and permissions might not be granted accurately.
 ---

 #### Resolution